Wage Discrepancies Between Staff Nurses & Travel Nurses

 “Even pre-Covid, nurses were short-staffed and understaffed, always running a little tight,” Norton says.
 “Over the years, we’ve been asked to do more things and take on more responsibilities without any additional compensation.
 A lot of nurses just burned out.
 They were sick of not having the proper resources.”

-Health systems are deep in the financial red for 2022, and many are looking to recoup costs by once again leaning on their already stretched-thin nursing staff.
-But cuts to non-medical support staff and technology budgets only make the problem worse.
-Some nurses are turning to travel jobs not just for the higher pay, but for fresh work environments.
+Health systems went deep in the financial red for 2022, and many looked to recoup costs by once again leaning on their already stretched-thin nursing staff.
+But cuts to non-medical support staff and technology budgets only made the problem worse.
+Some nurses turned to travel jobs not just for the higher pay, but for fresh work environments.
+But there are some barbed questions as to why health systems and hospitals would continue to overpay for temporary fixes rather than invest in long-term solutions that effectively support all nurses.

 “Just because a health system or hospital is in the red doesn’t mean they’re on the brink of bankruptcy,” Dr. Boston-Leary says.
 “There is room to maneuver, to restructure, and to redistribute resources.”